 In all cases, the majority of tenants and owner-occupiers all agreed or strongly agreed with the statements and the individual respondent categories reflected the overall percentages for all 99 respondents.
 For landlords it was a slightly more mixed bag, with for example, 30% strongly agreeing that additional licensing would help tackle fire safety issues, but also 30% stating that they strongly disagreed with the statement.
-Similarly, 30% of landlords stated that they strongly disagreed that the scheme would tackle disrepair and 30% stated that they strongly agreed or agreed with the statement.
+Similarly, 30% of landlords stated that they strongly agreed or agreed with the statement.
 40% of landlords did state that it would help to tackle the internal conditions of smaller HMOs, as did 43% of tenants and 34.5% of owner-occupiers.